Texas Rules of Civil Procedure

-- Unless the citation or an order of the court otherwise directs, the citation shall be served by any person authorized by Rule 103 by
+- (a) Unless the citation or court order otherwise directs, the citation must be served by:

-- delivering to the defendant, in person, a true copy of the citation with the date of delivery endorsed thereon with a copy of the petition attached thereto, or
+(1) delivering to the defendant, in person, a copy of the citation, showing the delivery date, and of the petition; or

-- mailing to the defendant by registered or certified mail, return receipt requested, a true copy of the citation with a copy of the petition attached thereto.
+(2) mailing to the defendant by registered or certified mail, return receipt requested, a copy of the citation and of the petition.

-- Upon motion supported by affidavit stating the location of the defendant ’s usual place of business or usual place of abode or other place where the defendant can probably be found and stating specifically the facts showing that service has been attempted under either (a)(I) or (a)(2) at the location named in such affidavit but has not been successful, the court may authorize service
+- (b) Upon motion supported by a statement-sworn to before a notary or made under penalty of perjury-listing any location where the defendant can probably be found and stating specifically the facts showing that service has been attempted under (a)(1) or (a)(2) at the location named in the statement but has not been successful, the court may authorize service:

-- (1) by leaving a true cope of the citation, with a copy of the petition attached, with anyone over sixteen years of age at the location specified in such affidavit, or
+(1) by leaving a copy of the citation and of the petition with anyone older than sixteen at the location specified in the statement; or

 Rule 107.
 Return of Service